 Salary: An average of₹573,000 annually (as per Glassdoor)

 Ethical Hackers require a CEH certification and are given the license to try and infiltrate their secured systems by their employers.
-These techniques help in testing existing security protocols and develop upgrades.
+These techniques help in testing existing security protocols and developing upgrades.

 Salary: An average salary of ₹544,000 annually (as per Glassdoor)